The 2018 programme is now past. We will be launching the 2019 programme mid-August.

 The new space will include tranquil gardens and wildlife habitats and will be part-designed by the local community and funders of this project.
 We’d love you to be involved in shaping the development.
-If you’re interested in volunteering, taking on a garden plot or helping us reach our funding target for the bridge, visit www.spacehive.com/codydock click 'volunteer' and we’ll contact you.
+If you’re interested in volunteering in our gardens, on our boat, project development or helping us reach our funding target for the development, visit and complete your details at https://www.tfaforms.com/4604671and we’ll contact you.

 What we propose to do